 If you’re applying to the School of Hotel Administration:

 The School of Hotel Administration is the most prestigious hotel school in the world.
-Conduct your research and think about the main reasons behind your application to this exceptional college - look at the faculty listing, research opportunities, electives, and concentrations.
-What have been some key factors in your curiosity towards the intersection of business and hospitality?
-How does a certain program - such as the minor in Real Estate - fit in with your ten-year plan?
-Don’t just name SHA resources - talk about how they would be beneficial to your goals.
+Conduct your research and think about the main reasons behind your application to this exceptional college—look at the faculty listing, research opportunities, electives, and concentrations.
+What have been some key factors in your curiosity about the intersection of business and hospitality?
+How does a certain program—such as the minor in Real Estate—fit in with your ten-year plan?
+Don’t just name SHA resources—talk about how they would be beneficial to your goals.
 You have to be as specific as possible.
 Due to the school’s higher acceptance rate compared to other Cornell colleges, many students apply through SHA to try and receive a Cornell acceptance.
 This makes it critical that your essays demonstrate your authentic and specific interest in hospitality and the related fields.

 While you should mention how your academics and extracurriculars have contributed to your career goals in the hotel business, you must also consider the more human side of the occupation.
 Do you have the qualities it takes to work in hotel administration, such as empathy, ability to communicate, cultural awareness, and teamwork skills?
 Provide examples and add any anecdotes that will help admissions officers both understand your interest in the hospitality industry and showcase your potential to thrive after you leave Cornell.